Help with your finances

 Universal Credit

 Universal Credit is a payment to help with your living costs.
-It’s normally paid monthly but some claimants can have it paid more frequently.
+It is normally paid monthly but some claimants can have it paid more frequently.
+You may be able to get it if you’re on a low income, out of work or you cannot work.

 If you already get other benefits